Hybrid deep learning and iterative methods for accelerated solutions of viscous incompressible flow: Methodology

 Due to the inherent limitations of neural networks in capturing high-frequency features~\cite{rahaman2019spectral}, DLSM is potentially incompetent to eliminate high-frequency errors, thus adversely affect the convergence performance as will be demonstrated in Sections~\ref{128Inter} and~\ref{OsCylinder}.
 Inspired by the work of Zhang et al.~\cite{zhang2024blending}, we propose HyDEA, a hybrid strategy that combines DLSM with iterative methods: the DLSM providing a superior global large-scale line-search directions, while iterative methods resolving small-scale errors.
 Specifically, we focus on employing CG-type methods as representative iterative methods in the HyDEA framework and meanwhile the performance of standalone CG-type methods shall be considered as the baseline for comparisons.

 The workflow of HyDEA is presented in Fig.~\ref{HyDEA_workflow}, where it receives an initial solution and its corresponding residual for the current CFD time step.
 Subsequently, it selects to perform whether the DLSM or a CG-type method for the current iteration.
 After each iteration, the $L2$-norm of the updated residual is evaluated and if it falls below a predefined threshold, the iterative process terminates.
 Otherwise, the procedure repeats, progressively refining the solution until the convergence criterion is met.
+Notably, when the procedure switches from DLSM to a CG-type method, the CG-type method's iterative state is completely restarted from scratch, with the DLSM's final solution serving as the initial guess for the subsequent iterations.

 Further details of HyDEA are illustrated in Fig.~\ref{HyDEA_process}.
 As which solver executed first is potentially essential, HyDEA offers two distinct choices as indicated by the red-dashed circle in Fig.~\ref{HyDEA_1}.
 The two implementations in Fig.~\ref{InitialPCG} and Fig.~\ref{InitialNN} correspond to the two versions of HyDEA for {\it one round} of the hybrid algorithm: the former represents a CG-type method as the initial solver, while the latter employs DLSM as the initial solver.
 Moreover, $k$ represents the current iteration number, and $mod$ is the modulo operation.
 For the two respective methods ${DLSM}_{count}$ and ${CG-type}_{count}$ record the numbers of consecutive iterations while $Num_{DLSM}$ and $Num_{CG-type}$ denote the predefined maximum consecutive iterations.